jweisman/eca-components/README.md

 Then add the relevant modules to your `app.module.ts` as shown in the README for each component below.

 ## Componentents
-The followingn components are available:
+The following components are available:

 * **[Select Entities](./docs/select-entities.md)**: Select entities from the visible screen in Alma
 * **[Dialogs](./docs/dialogs.md)**: Display dialogs according to the style guide